Tips from local businesses to keep up health and nutrition while staying at home

 At Home Workout:

-5 Lunges on each leg (step forward and back for 1 set)
+5 Lunges on each leg (step forward and back for 1 rep)

 10 hop overs (jump side to side over a dumbbell or something small)